NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

     The following is a limited look at User Containers.
 More content will be provided after the RFC has been finalized.

-## Custom NNFContainerProfile
+## Custom NnfContainerProfile

-The author of a containerized application will work with the administrator to define a pod specification template for the container and to create an appropriate NNFContainerProfile resource for the container.
+The author of a containerized application will work with the administrator to define a pod specification template for the container and to create an appropriate NnfContainerProfile resource for the container.
 The image and tag for the user's container will be specified in the profile.

-New NNFContainerProfile resources may be created by copying one of the provided example profiles from the `nnf-system` namespace.
+New NnfContainerProfile resources may be created by copying one of the provided example profiles from the `nnf-system` namespace.
 The examples may be found by listing them with `kubectl`:

 ```console